International Conference on Romanticism

 Friday, 10/15 from 5:00 – 6:30 p.m.

-Conference Participants will experience a curated walk-through of the Halsey Museum of Contemporary Art at the College of Charleston.
+Conference Participants will experience a curated walk-through of the Halsey Institute of Contemporary Art at the College of Charleston.
 The featured exhibit is Crossed Looks, the first solo exhibition of Swiss-Guinean artist Namsa Leubain the United States.
 The show will feature over 90 works from the photographer’s projects in Guinea,South Africa, Nigeria, and Benin, and it will premiere new work created in Tahiti.
 Namsa Leuba’s images explore the fluid visual identity of the African diaspora.
 With a dual heritage between Guinea and Switzerland, Leuba draws inspiration from her own experience growing up between two different cultural traditions.

 Friday, 10/15 from 6:45 – 8:00 p.m. at the Sottile Theatre.